sorbay/sorbay-documentation/docs/en/sorbay_risk_integration.md

 The JavaScript determines the browser/client fingerprint and makes a rest call to the sorbay_risk service at `https://risk.sorbay.com/myriskservice/rest/token`, passing both **fingerprint** and **nonce**.

-(Note that the API-key is not used in that callout; usage of the API-key is restricted to your login service, the API-key should never be given/passed to the client.)
+(Note that the API key is not used in that callout; usage of the API key is restricted to your login service, the API key should never be given/passed to the client.)

 #### 6. 🠘 token (opaque)